Santa María del Mar District, Lima: History

 The area, by now part of San Bartolo District, was the focus of two concessions, with the first one taking place on January 30, 1943, granted by the Ministry of the Navy to Luis Debernardi Dávila for 10 years, concerning what was known as a 25 ha area in Posa de Santa María beach to be used for fish farming.
 The second took place on June 13, 1943, granted by the Ministry of Development to architect Fernando Belaúnde Terry in order to establish a balneario in the area. both concessions were transferred to Elías and Eugelio Fernandini Clotet on October 18, 1945, with one being reworked to include the development of a yacht club and the use of the beaches to promote fishing and maritime sports.

 In 1950, Elías Fernandini brought a pine seed from France and planted it in the entrance of the district (it later died in late 2022).
 The species (A. excelsa) is native to Norfolk Island and over 400 trees of the same type adorn the district.
 8 years later, Walter Weberhofer, a Peruvian architect of Austrian descent won a contest to begin the development of a yacht club, which later came to be known as Club Esmeralda.
 Weberhofer's work was later called by the American National Association of Home Builders as the "Capri of South America".

 The area soon became the birthplace of the local jet set culture, with locals from Lima visiting or establishing themselves in the district.
 International visitors were also attracted, with visitors that included then Prince of Spain, Juan Carlos I.

 The district's first mayor was Aurelio Yrigoyen Rodrigo, whose tenure started in 1962.
 He was succeeded by 5 other mayors up until 2011, and 3 more since then.

 Recent history

 In 2020, a bust of Miguel Grau and the nautical chart of Santa María was unveiled in the district.
 In 2021, a 6 × 1.6 cm Chilean Bachmann-type cartridge dating back to the War of the Pacific was found in Embajadores beach.

 On September 28, 2023, the Congress of Peru was awarded a 35,133.05 m^{2} terrain by the National Superintendence of State Assets on the district, to be used as a "Parliamentary Training and Studies Centre" at a total cost of over S/.
 17 million and an estimated completion date of December 31, 2025.
 The news of the high-end facility's intended features and cost, as well as possible damages to the Inca road system, attracted criticism from a number of congressmen and the press.

+Politics

+Santa María del Mar is under the jurisdiction of its own district municipality, as well as that of the Metropolitan Municipality of Lima.

+List of mayors

+Since 2023, the incumbent mayor is Hugo Monteverde.